 Visiting Instructor of German, Davidson College, Resident Director of Study Abroad Program in Würzburg, Germany, 2004-2006

-Interacting with Print: Elements of Reading in an Era of Print Saturation.
-Written with the Multigraph Collective (forthcoming, University of Chicago Press, 2017)
+Interacting with Print: Elements of Reading in the Era of Print Saturation, with the Multigraph Collective (University of Chicago Press, 2018)

-The Rise of the Research University: A Sourcebook.
-Edited by Louis Menand, Paul Reitter and Chad Wellmon (University of Chicago Press, 2017)
+The Rise of the Research University: A Sourcebook, ed. with Louis Menand and Paul Reitter (University of Chicago Press, 2017)

-Organizing Enlightenment: Information Overload and the Invention of the Modern University (Johns Hopkins University Press, 2015)
+Organizing Enlightenment: Information Overload and the Invention of the Modern Research University (Johns Hopkins University Press, 2015)

 Becoming Human: Romantic Anthropology and the Embodiment of Freedom (Penn State University Press, Series in Philosophy and Literature, 2010)